California Indian Casino Leader Says CFTC Nominee Must Examine Prediction Markets

 Selig Says He’ll Follow Court Rulings on Prediction Markets

-In testimony before the Senate Agriculture Committee, Selig said he’ll let courts inform his decision-making process as it relates to prediction markets, but that might not be enough for tribal gaming entities arguing event contracts represent expansion of gaming that tribes didn’t sign off on.
+In testimony before the Senate Agriculture Committee, Selig said he’ll let courts inform his decision-making process as it relates to prediction markets, but that might not be enough for tribal gaming entities arguing that event contracts represent an expansion of gaming that tribes didn’t sign off on.

 In some states, including large ones such as California and Florida, expanded wagering offerings run through the tribes due to their exclusivity compacts with the states.
 Some tribes argue prediction markets flout those laws because the companies offering event contracts are exploiting loopholes to claim sports derivatives aren’t the same as traditional sports bets.